 You get the full benefit of my thinking on your project, without the $20,000 plus royalties you’d normally have to pay.

-The list price for this service is $1,250 and a total bargain.
-I’ve occasionally opened it back up at my old rate of $500 for a limited time…
+The list price for this service is $750 and a total bargain…

 Like I said, this is inspiring for me.
 I always finish a copy review with more energy when I started it.
-And, I get the opportunity to make a huge difference.
+And, I get the opportunity to make a huge difference for YOU.

 One copy review I did led to a top Clickbank product for months on end.
 Others have gotten new controls, as well as earned copywriters multi-project, 5-figure deals with clients.